Are You A Toxic Person: 7 Signs You’ve Become Toxic In Life

-Reading time: 11 minutes
+Reading time: 10 minutes

-I can sympathize with pessimists.
-They might have gone through some trauma that has left them stoic and sad.
-Sitting with them makes you feel depressed.
-But pessimists don’t steal your joys.
+I can sympathize with pessimists — past trauma may have left them negative and sad.
+Sitting with them can make anyone feel depressed.

 How would you know if you’re the toxic one, since we’re often blind to our own flaws?

-Are You A Toxic Person?
+Are You A Toxic Person

 7 Signs You Have Become Toxic In Life

-Here are some signs to know if you have become a toxic person:
+Seven signs to know if you have become a toxic person:

 1. You always look for and point out faults in others.